 How do we see the role of integrations as part of the latest trends in logistics and supply chain management?

 We believe that integrations can better support all the above-mentioned trends as part of the global logistics trends 2018.
-Our iPaaS is the ultimate tool for data exchange, governance, and quality management.
+Our iPaaS is the ultimate tool for data exchange, governance, and data quality management.
 Additionally, we have developed a business activity monitoring tool that helps to make better sense of the data and visualize routes for example.
 The capabilities of iPaaS for process automation and connectivity management are a good fit for sharing economy and e-brokerage companies to seamlessly share information across different stakeholders with full transparency.
 It’s also a tool for connecting IoT endpoints to the gateways and collect all information, transform and translate them and distribute it to the right stakeholders.

 The ultimate long-term goal of logistics companies is to create intelligent, digitalized supply chain so that they can create better processes that also have a huge impact on the customer satisfaction.
 Those who fail to innovate and digitalize will most probably lose market share.
 It’s not too late yet to start planning the future of your operations, findthe right partners, and invest in the right solutions.